Death Certification by the Medical Examiner/Coroner in Drug Related Deaths

 Source: US National Institute of Justice (video statements)

-This webinar is part of of the Probabilistic Genotyping Of Evidentiary DNA Typing Results Webinar Series and was presented by the NIJ Forensic Technology Center of Excellence on May 22, 2019.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on August 31, 2021.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)